 Isaiah 63:1-6 is a prophetic announcement to Israel about their future.
 At the end of most of the Old Testament prophecy books, there is an encouraging message for the nation of Israel about the future.
 All of the prophecy books contain warnings of future judgment to the northern kingdom of Israel or to the southern kingdom of Judah.
 The northern kingdom was eventually invaded, defeated and deported by the Assyrian Empire.
 The southern kingdom was invaded, defeated and deported by the Babylonian Empire.
-Both kingdoms were punished for persistent and unrepentant sin.
-Typically at the end of most prophetic books, God encourages the entire nation of Israel with an announcement of the future restoration and the glorification of Israel in a worldwide kingdom in which Messiah rules as king.
+Both kingdoms were punished for their persistent and unrepentant sin.
+Typically at the end of most prophetic books, God encourages the entire nation of Israel with an announcement of the future restoration and glorification of Israel in a worldwide kingdom in which Messiah rules as king.
 The following explains the time period in which the events described in Isaiah 63:1-6 will occur and the meaning of the passage.

 Second Coming of Christ

-Israel’s Salvation Has Come!
+Israel’s Salvation Prophesied

 Behold, the LORD has proclaimed to the end of the earth,